sachalachin/ezLFT/README.md

 ezLFT is headless unless specifically modified to show the GUI.
 Progress will be shown in the terminal, in addition to the order confirmation prompt at the end.

 ## Disclaimer
 Please use this tool responsibly and in line with the terms and conditions of the NHS services.
-You can only order one box of tests per day, this program is designed to help automate that process.
+You can only order one box of tests per 72 hours, this program is designed to help automate that process.

 ## License